© Crown copyright 2005

 The same analysis confirms that the absence of a perforated tympanic membrane does not exclude pulmonary blast injury.

 Repeated observational studies identify a high rate of spontaneous healing of ruptured eardrums following blast injury, except for large defects.
 Surgical intervention will be considered for a drum that remains perforated at 3 months post-injury or in the emergency setting for disruption of the ossicular chain and damage to the oval window.

-Kronenberg et al (1993) evaluated healing in 147 patients with 210 perforated eardrums following blast.
+Kronenberg and others (1993) evaluated healing in 147 patients with 210 perforated eardrums following blast.
 Spontaneous healing occurred in 155 ears (74%) at one year although 131 of these healed within the first 3 months.
 Large and central kidney-shaped perforations had the least tendency to heal and usually required surgical intervention.
 Tympanoplasty was performed on 33 ears, ossiculoplasty on 5 and mastoidectomy on 10.